cliffparnitzky/TinyMceZUpClassic/README.md

 Dependency
 ----------

-- To load thes plugins and add it to the configuration the extension [[TinyMcePluginLoader]](https://github.com/cliffparnitzky/TinyMcePluginLoader) has to be installed.
+- All dependent plugins from [TinyMceBundleClassic](https://github.com/cliffparnitzky/TinyMceBundleClassic) have to be installed.

 Screenshot